Harriet Millar-Mills: Club career

 Millar-Mills began her career as a child at Manchester RFC, before transferring to a team in Chester.
 She has since played for Lichfield in 2013, Firwood Waterloo in 2014 and the Bristol Bears Women in 2014.
 She signed to Wasps Ladies in 2017 and currently plays for the club.

 Personal life

 Millar-Mills is the sister of Scottish national player Bridget Millar-Mills.
-Her brother Elliot Millar-Mills also plays for Wasps men's team.
+Her brother Elliot Millar-Mills used to play for Wasps men's team. and plays for the Scottish National Rugby team.

 She studied Sports Technology at Loughborough University.
 She is a maths teacher at Tudor Hall School.